How To File a Five-Year Tax Abatement in New Jersey?

 In New Jersey, the Five-Year Tax Exemption Law (N.J.S.A.
 40A:21-1 et seq.) governs short-term tax abatements for improvements to one and two family homes, multi-family dwellings, and commercial/industrial buildings.

-The statute authorizes municipalities to grant five-year tax exemptions and/or abatements in areas in need of rehabilitation to promote the construction and rehabilitation of residential, commercial and industrial structures.
+The statute authorizes municipalities to grant five-year tax abatement and/or five-year tax exemptions in areas in need of rehabilitation to promote the construction and rehabilitation of residential, commercial and industrial structures.

 Abatements are only available if the municipality has determined the property to be an “area in need of rehabilitation” of an “Area in need of redevelopment.”
 In addition, the municipality in which the property is located must have adopted an authorizing ordinance, which establishes specific application procedures and eligibility criteria.
 Many municipalities, including Jersey City, differentiate for the purposes of determining eligibility among the various neighborhoods, zones, areas or portions of the designated area in need of rehabilitation or redevelopment.

 To obtain a tax abatement, the developer must satisfy all of the criteria in the statute and general ordinance.
 For applicants seeking to improve dwellings, commercial, and industrial structures or convert buildings to multiple dwelling use, the application process is fairly straightforward.
 Once the application is approved, Form E/A-1 must be filed with the tax assessor within 30 days of completion of the improvement, conversion or construction.

 Pursuant to the Five-Year Tax Exemption Law, applicants for a five-year tax abatement involving new construction of commercial or industrial structures or multiple dwellings must submit an application that requires more detailed information, including: